XP distributions

 For clusters, this must be mounted to a shared volume, accessible by all nodes.

 8 work/ Cache and generated bundles (apps etc) are stored here.
+It is also a default location for temporary files.

 For optimal performance ,mount this to a local persisted volume.
 Caches do not need to be re-generated after each restart.